The four-year experience

 Most of our programmes in the arts, humanities, engineering, sciences or social sciences let you study a range of subjects in Years 1 and 2, before specialising in the next two.

 In Year 1, you usually study three subjects.
-With the help of your Personal Tutor, you may choose these from related areas or you can experiment with different subjects.
+You may choose these from related areas or you can experiment with different subjects.

 In Year 2, you'll know which subjects you want to continue with and which new ones you'd like to try.